rs-pro/sshkeymanager/README.md

 ## Project status:

-Pre-alpha.
-Key management works, but most extra features (api, client-server mode etc) are not finished.
+Beta.
+Key management and most extra features (api, client-server mode) work.

+#### Known issues:

+- no locking is present (when attempting to add multiple keys from multiple goroutines to one user at the same time, chances are only one will be added)

 ## Security contact